Viola Loves in the Land of Terror

 Marge bends closer, her voice a faint breeze, “Shouldn't I say, you're caught purple-handed?

 Do men find it perturbing, your purple hands?
-Those wilting birthmarks, is it why your mother named you Viola?
-Why your fiancé mangled his own hand after abandoning you?
+Those wilting birthmarks are they why your mother named you Viola; why your fiancé mangled his own hand after abandoning you?

 Shouldn't you leave now?
 Hide your naked